leonz12345/NeuralNetworkDistillation/README.md

-# NeuralNetworkDistillation
+# Neural Network Distillation

 This repo is about neural network knowledge distillation.
 We experimented with the teacher-student framework, tested the effect of temperature on the distillation performance, reversed distillation, and self distillation.

 ## Files

 `MNIST_CODE` Folder

 - The `Model.py` file contains the architectures of student model and teacher model used to generate the results on MNIST dataset.
-This includes the MLP models
+This includes the MLP models.
 - The `ece661_final_project.ipynb` notebook contains all the code to explore knowledge on MNIST dataset, including the general knowledge distillation, different temperature and omit one digit.
--

 `CIFAR10_CODE` Folder

 - The `Model.py` file contains the architectures of student model and teacher model used to generate the results on CIFAR10 dataset.
 This includes the ResNet20 and ResNet50 model